bcgov/vc-authn-oidc/demo/README.md

 ### Running the Apps

-To run the demo you will need three bash shell instances open at the following locations:
+In addition to the above pre-requirements, you will need three bash shell instances open at the following locations:

 1. [vc-authn-oidc/docker](../docker)
 2. [demo/docker](./docker)